 A PFD is most likely developed in multiple steps.
-The plant owner may develop a preliminary PFD, as a first step which sets down on paper a proposed process or a process change that is under consideration.
+The plant owner may develop a preliminary PFD, as a first step that sets down on paper a proposed process or a process change that is under consideration.
 But nowadays a PFD is generated by computerized simulator software using a library of indicating symbols like follows,

-- Advance simulation library,
+- Advanced simulation library,

 - Aspen Hysys, Aspen Plus,

 - PRO/II, etc.

 For a standard process, there are several licensors like UOP, Axens, Lummus, etc. & they are responsible for developing the PFD.
 Process flow diagrams of open art process units like CDU (Crude distillation unit), and VDU (vacuum distillation unit) can be found in the literature and encyclopedia of chemical technology.
 Some of them may be obsolete.
 After that, the PFD is reviewed by the engineering contractor’s process engineer & planning team before the release of the detailed design.
 So there is enough information in the PFD like material balance information, main equipment, etc. PFD undergoes several revisions based on the review, cost optimization, HAZOP study, opinion of the expert team, etc.

 What are the basic information that a PFD contains?

 The depth of information furnished in a process flow diagram may vary from organization to organization.
 However, in general, the following information is added in a PFD.